gavmcclary/Python-Data-Analysis-For-Psychology-Students/useful_links.md

 # Useful Links
-Some useful links for further sudy into data anakysis with Python.
+Some useful links for further study into data analysis with Python.

 ## Jupyter Notebook
 https://realpython.com/jupyter-notebook-introduction/